szechp/silver-fir-genome-browser/README.md

 * [faSplit](http://hgdownload.cse.ucsc.edu/admin/exe/linux.x86_64/faSplit)
 * [BLAST](https://ncbi.github.io/magicblast/doc/download.html) i linked Magic-BLAST here but any BLAST should work
 ## Tools and data preparation workflow
+You need to prepare the files using the guides below and add them to config.R

 ### Preparing the genome fasta
 using faSplit start with extracting each single fasta from the genome
 ```